Syracuse University economic assessment report indicates possible cuts to community investments

 Daily Orange File Photo

-A study assessing Syracuse University’s investments in the city of Syracuse and surrounding central New York region indicates SU will reduce funding for certain community initiatives.
+A study examining Syracuse University’s investments in the city of Syracuse and surrounding central New York region indicates that SU will reassess funding for certain community initiatives.

 The study, “Syracuse University Impact: Central to Central New York,” published by the university Monday, does not reveal any specific plans for SU moving forward, making it unclear exactly which initiatives could be affected.

-Note: CORRECTION: In a previous version of this post, certain information in Syracuse University’s “Syracuse University Impact: Central to Central New York” study was misstated.
-The study does not indicate that SU will reduce funding for any scholarships or community organizations in the city of Syracuse or the surrounding central New York region.
-The Daily Orange regrets these errors.